-Purchase price variance results when actual price which is paid for materials is more/less than the budgeted cost for such materials.
+Purchase price variance results when the actual price paid for materials is more/less than the budgeted cost for such materials.

 Labor Rate Variance

-Labor rate variance results when the actual price which is paid as wages is more/less than the budgeted cost for wages.
-For instance, labor is paid at $ 10 per hour, but are paid at $ 12 in actual.
+Labor rate variance results when the actual price paid as wages is more/less than the budgeted cost for wages.
+For instance, labor is paid at $ 10 per hour but is paid at $ 12 in actuality.

 Material Yield Variance

-Volume variance means actual quantities sold or consumed and budgeted quantity expected to be consumed or sold, multiplied by the standard price per unit.
+Volume variance means actual quantities sold or consumed and the budgeted quantity expected to be consumed or sold multiplied by the standard price per unit.

 Reasons For Variances

-- Budgeting standards followed may be too idealistic in nature. e.g. the output of a machine may be wrongly assumed.
+- The budgeting standards followed may be too idealistic in nature. e.g., the output of a machine may be wrongly assumed.

 Use of Variance Analysis Report

 Variance analysis report helps management make future decisions like deciding the product’s price.
 Suppose variance analysis shows that cost cannot be decreased, then management may increase the price of the product.